HediFKIH/ThermoVisSR/README.md

 **Note**: The dataset is shared under specific terms and conditions for research purposes only.
 Commercial use is not permitted.

-#### 📜 Dataset Terms of Use

-- ✅ Academic and research use only
-- ✅ Citation of the original paper is required
-- ❌ Commercial use is prohibited
-- ❌ Redistribution without permission is not allowed

 ---